 To show how these forces materialize in the observed distribution of firms, Figure 4 depicts how in the model's stationary equilibrium, public firms' debt issuance probabilities differ across the leverage and liquidity ratio dimensions.
 I split firms into high/low leverage and liquidity groups based on the medians of the respective cross-sectional distributions and plot the group-specific issuance probability densities, alongside the implied mean issuance probabilities.
-For empirical validation, I compare these means to the corresponding observed issuance frequencies from Compustat, given an analogous grouping of firms based on medians.
+For empirical validation, I compare these means to the corresponding observed issuance frequencies from Compustat, given an analogous grouping based on medians.

 Figure 4: Debt issuance probabilities in model and Compustat public firm populations Notes: Grey solid: density implied by model stationary distribution; blue and red dashed: group-specific mean issuance frequency in data and model, respectively.
-Horizontal axis: debt issuance probability with respect to ξ .
+Horizontal axis: debt issuance probability with respect to $\xi$ .
 Compustat groups defined based on one quarter lagged cross-sections of leverage and liquidity ratios; frequencies computed based on long-term debt issuance indicator $D{i,t}$ as constructed in Section 2.5.

 The firms in the bottom-right corner of Figure 4, with high leverage and low cash, have the highest likelihood of issuing debt, of more than 0.40 both in model and data.
 They have good growth opportunities (high z) and low internal wealth relative to their optimal level of capital, and will want to grow and borrow in the near future.
 In the background, these firms have the highest mean marginal productivity of capital (MPK) among the four groups, indicating these incentives.
 Second, the top-right group with high leverage and high liquidity have mostly satiated their growth opportunities by borrowing in the past, indicated by them having the third-highest mean MPK among the four groups.
-They accumulate cash to finance future growth opportunities if good z shocks realize, and they issue debt due to its tax advantage, implying a relatively low probability (\sim 0.20) of issuance in model and data.
+They accumulate cash to finance future growth opportunities if good z shocks realize, and they issue debt due to its tax advantage, implying a relatively low probability (~0.20) of issuance in model and data.

 Third, the bottom-left group of firms with low leverage and low cash holdings includes firms which have relatively good growth opportunities, indicated by the second-highest mean z and MPK among the four groups, but potentially due to past high issuance costs have not yet driven up their leverage by accessing the debt market.
-They have relatively high debt issuance probabilities (~ 0.30) in model and data.
+They have relatively high debt issuance probabilities (~0.30) in model and data.
 Finally, in the top-left, firms with low leverage and high liquidity have the lowest probabilities of issuing debt, below 0.10, in model and data.
 They have the weakest current growth incentives among the groups, with the lowest z and MPK values, indicating having reached their optimal (small) scale.
 Yet due to mean-reversion in z, they expect to receive better TFP draws in the future, incentivizing them to accumulate cash and debt capacity to be able to fund such growth opportunities.

-Figure 4 thus shows how variation along the liquidity dimension is associated with considerable changes in debt issuance probabilities, for example more so than leverage.
+Figure 4 thus shows how variation in liquidity is associated with considerable changes in debt issuance probabilities, for example more so than leverage.
 Both groups with high liquidity ratios have a lower average likelihood of issuing debt than either of the two low-cash groups, independently of leverage.
-Also, comparing the group-specific mean frequencies to the data, the model matches well the cross-sectional variation in empirical debt issuance probabilities conditional on financial positions, while only the unconditional mean issuance probability was a calibration target.
-This provides added validation for the model capturing empirically relevant incentives in firms' debt issuance behavior.
-In the following, I employ it to study monetary transmission to firms' choices and the aggregate economy.
+Also, comparing the group-specific mean frequencies to the data, the model matches well the untargeted cross-sectional variation in empirical debt issuance probabilities conditional on financial positions.
+This further validates the model being able to capture empirically relevant incentives in debt issuance behavior.